AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/DeleteObject.md

 -   Sample request in which the version ID of a delete marker is specified

-    **Note:** You can delete only delete markers.

     In the following example, the specified version is a delete marker.
-The x-oss-delete-marker=true field is included in the response.
+The `x-oss-delete-marker=true` header is included in the response.

     ```
     DELETE /example? versionId=CAEQOBiBgIDNlJeB0BYiIDAwYjJlNDQ4YjJkMzQxMmY5NTM5N2UzZWNiZTQ2**** HTTP/1.1